-Interrupts.
-Timings for interrupt acknowledge and return from interrupt are the same as timings for these in other Z80 peripherals.
-Refer to the Zilog Microprocessor Applications Reference Book, Volume 1, #00-2145-01, (The Z80 Family Program Interrupt Structure).
+Timings for interrupt acknowledge and return from interrupt are the same as timings for these in other Z80 peripherals (See Applicationn Note "Z80 Family Interrupt Structure).

 Interrupt on RDY (interrupt before requesting bus) does not directly affect the BUSREQ line.
 Instead, the interrupt service routine must handle this by issuing the following commands to WR6: